 Since the outbreak of the pandemic due to the SARS-CoV-2 virus, air filters have been gaining much attention both in the media and among medical experts as well as healthcare workers.
 Air filters are known to reduce the airborne presence of viruses, bacteria, and other particles of various types and sizes, but understanding of usage areas, specifications, as well as limitations of a specific filter is of great importance.

 It is well known that even under the strict guidance of protection protocols, it is impossible to always protect individuals, most of all healthcare workers, from contagion.
-Even with these guidelines provided by the CDC, WHO or similar national organization, the risk is still present in locations with airborne viral particles, given the fact that the Personal Protective Equipment (PPE) on which healthcare workers heavily rely on, is not 100% effective due to gaps and breakage.
-The reduction of these particles by collection in the air filters should reduce the probability that even careful individuals will become infected.
+Even with these guidelines provided by the CDC, WHO or similar national organizations, the risk is still present in locations with airborne viral particles.
+Given the fact that the Personal Protective Equipment (PPE) on which healthcare workers heavily rely on, is not 100% effective due to gaps and breakage.
+The reduction of these particles by collection in the air filters should reduce the probability that even careful individuals become infected.

 When trying to clarify the types of filters on the market, one must be aware of the different classifications by different standards in a given location.
 When manufacturing a filter for a specific use, whether for commercial or medical use, every manufacturer is obliged to attain a certain filter certification based on their location and usage.
 In accordance with European Standards EN 14387 and ISO 29463, every filter is assigned to a different filter class depending on the efficiency of capturing the most penetrating particle size (MPPS) which represents particle size of 0.3 micrometres.
 MPPS is the particle size which is the most difficult to capture.